rrhew/rhew-lab/content/post/18-09-06-eos-story/index.md

   preview_only: false
 ---

-(Sept 6, 2018) Julian's paper featured in EOS
+(Sept 6, 2018) EOS covers Julian's recent paper on ecosystem-scale methyl halide emissions from a coastal salt marsh, and the implications for stratospheric ozone
 <!--more-->

 [LINK TO EOS ARTICLE](https://eos.org/research-spotlights/budgeting-ozone-depleting-emissions-from-coastal-tidal-marshes)